LAPopa/Hackaton/README.md

 Certain actions (like adding, deleting or updating an activity or housing) are secured and an unauthorized action redirects a guest to the register page.

+This application was developed during the Codecool organized Hackathon in 36 hours.

 Application features include:

 - A registration and login form<br/><br/>